ozpinbeacon/serialdecoder/README.md

 # Serial Decoder
-Bash script to provide information based on the serial number of an Apple device
+Bash script to provide information based on the serial number of an Apple device The number of devices is limited to the ones I've encountered at my job, if you have others to add please do let me know

 Usage: serialdecoder -b [-i] INPUTFILE [-o] OUTPUTFILE | [-s] SERIAL Optional arguments: